Formula milk is also known as infant formula or baby formula. It's made from cows' milk that is treated to make it more suitable for your baby.

 Hungry baby formula contains more casein than whey.
 Casein is a protein that is harder for babies to digest.

-It's often described as suitable for 'hungrier babies'.
-There is no evidence that babies settle better or sleep longer when fed this type of formula.
+This type of formula milk is often described as suitable for "hungrier babies".
+But there is no evidence that babies settle better or sleep longer when fed it.

-Hungry baby milk is suitable from birth, but ask your public health nurse for advice first.
+Hungry baby milk is suitable from birth, but ask your PHN for advice first.

-The labels on follow-on formula can look like first infant formula.
-Read them to avoid making a mistake.
+The labels on follow-on formula can look very similar to those on first infant formula.
+Read the label carefully to avoid making a mistake.
 Follow-on formulas normally have a large number 2 on the packet.